 You’ll often hear surcharges being discussed in how they relate to accidents.
 When an insurance company determines you’re at fault for an accident, it calls that a “chargeable accident” and will tack a surcharge onto your rate, meaning it increases what you pay.

-In some states, a chargeable accident is defined by the amount of the claim.
-In Massachusetts for example, a surcharge applies if you are more than 50% at fault and the accident claim is over $1,000 for:
+In some states, a chargeable accident is defined by the claim amount.
+In Massachusetts, for example, a surcharge applies if you are more than 50% at fault and the accident claim is over $1,000 for:

 • damage to someone else’s property